optionalg/vim-config/README.md

 create symbolic links in your home directory that point to the files in here.
 Nifty, right?

+To pull down all of the plugin submodules you will need to run (from the root directory of the repository, which you should be in if you just ran the commands above this):

+    $ git submodule init
+    $ git submodule update

 # Overriding my config

 If you were to directly modify my configuration, you would get nasty git errors